7 Ways to Buy Bitcoin with a Debit Card

 By: Ofir Beigel | Last updated: 11/29/23

-Buying Bitcoin with a debit card has become relatively easy in the past few years with the introduction of anti fraud systems for Bitcoin exchanges.
-However, these systems are quite expensive to operate and therefore exchanges will usually charge a premium for buy Bitcoin with a debit card.
+Buying Bitcoin with a debit card has become relatively easy in the past few years with the introduction of anti-fraud systems for Bitcoin exchanges.
+However, these systems are quite expensive to operate, and therefore, exchanges will usually charge a premium for buying Bitcoin with a debit card.

-The fastest way to buy Bitcoin with a debit card would be through Coinmama.
+The fastest way to buy Bitcoin with a debit card would be through CEX.IO.
 Here are the steps: